lengvietcuong/aquarriors/README.md

 # Project: Aquarriors
 ### Social responsibility - Water pollution

-By: The Cavemen United
+By: Cavemen United

 Our project is the complete approach to **combat water pollution** in HCMC.
-Learn and contribute effortlessly through our comprehensive website & engaging mobile game.
+Anyone can learn and contribute effortlessly through our comprehensive website & engaging mobile game.

 <br></br>